1 ) Bravura Solution Limited (ASX:BVS, +114.49%)

 Altium Limited, the electronic printed circuit board design software company, has been another high-flying technology darling on the local market.
-The stock closed up more than 35% after the company reported record revenue growth of 26% and earnings per share growth of 33%.
-Altium may have benefited from the depreciation in the local currency as the company derives a significant portion of its revenues from international markets.
+The stock closed up more than 65% after the company reported record revenue growth of 26% and earnings per share growth of 33%.
+Altium may have benefited from the depreciation in the Australian dollar as a significant amount of its revenues come from international markets, with some of the biggest companies in the world using Altium’s products including Microsoft, Amazon and Google.
 Altium may have also benefited from the rise of the internet of things (IoT), a global trend which refers to the interconnection of computing devices embedded in everyday objectives via the internet.

-IDP Education is an international education organisation offering student placements both domestically and internationally.
-IDP also has an ownership stake in the English language test IELTS, which is used by the Australian government for migration assessments.
+IDP Education has seen its share price rise by just over 59% in 2018.
+This international education organisation offers student placements both domestically and internationally, and also has an ownership stake in the English language test IELTS, which is used by the Australian government for migration assessments.
 IDP has benefited from the growing demand for international education and the rise of English as a global language.
-In its recent FY18 financial results, IDP cited the Indian market as a major growth area, highlighting a 60% increase in student placement volumes and a 58% increase in IELTS volumes.
+In its FY18 financial results, IDP cited the Indian market as a major growth area, highlighting a 60% increase in student placement volumes and a 58% increase in IELTS volumes.